Scott Hastings (baseball): Chicago White Stockings (1875)

 Hastings changed teams again for 1875, joining the Chicago White Stockings after a tryout during which he demonstrated he could catch the fastball of Jim Devlin.
-He played an important role in a 1-0 extra inning victory over his former club Hartford on June 19, first making a running catch in right field with the bases loaded in the top of the eighth inning, then hitting a leadoff single in the bottom of the 11th which led to the game winning run.
-Although Hastings was eliminated on a fielder's choice groundout by Devlin, Hartford pitcher Candy Cummings stated that the subsequent throw to first hit Hastings, which caused it to go into the stands and allowed Devlin to get to third base, from which he eventually scored.
+He played an important role in a 1-0 extra inning victory over his former club Hartford on June 19, first making a running catch in right field with the bases loaded in the top of the eighth inning, then hitting a leadoff single in the bottom of the 11th which led to the game-winning run.
+Although Hastings was subsequently put out on a fielder's choice groundout by Devlin, Hartford pitcher Candy Cummings stated that the subsequent throw to first hit Hastings, which caused the baseball to go into the stands, allowing Devlin to get to third base, from which he eventually scored.

 Hastings was the regular catcher for Chicago, but his average fell to .254, and although he stole 13 bases, he led the league with 11 times caught stealing.
 After the season, White Stockings owner William Hulbert found Hastings expendable, and signed his former teammate Deacon White from the Boston Red Stockings to replace him.